Deployment

 $ sudo docker build --tag azafea .

+At this point you need to configure Azafea.
 In particular, you will at the very least want to:

 • change the Redis and PostgreSQL hosts, to point them to the IP addresses of their respective containers;